MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### Office.Dime.Sdk.Health

 This event captures data that helps in monitoring the health of the Dime components.
-The data is used to monitor and alert on the health of Dime purchase flow to ensure it is working as expected.
+For example, for the in-app purchase flow when a user opts to buy a Microsoft 365 subscription from within the Office app for Android or on devices running Windows.

 The following fields are collected: